LRZ-BADW/AITS-containers/1-First-steps/README.md

 - `hostname`: I'm in the container
 - `uname -a`: The container is on the host
 - `ps aux`: No OS is running / PID 1 is not init: but the bash!
-- Execute commands in the containers and explore fs
+- Execute commands in the containers and explore fle system
 - Show volatility: `echo "Servus!
 Bonjour! ¡Hola!
 Hello!" > hello.txt`
 - exit / ctrl-D / ctrl-P ctrl-Q

 ## Going further in alpine

-- Try common UN\*X commands in your shell: ls, cd, pwd...
+- Try common UN*X commands in your shell: `ls`, `cd`, `pwd`...
 Are some of them missing?
 Is it a bug or feature of containers?
 Of Alpine?
 - Going further: Use the apk package manager to find and install addition packages.
 How about man, python, htop, neofetch for example?
 - Explore the filesystem around you.
 Can you see files from the host system?
 - Create a file, for example via : echo "Servus!
 Bonjour! ¡Hola!
 Hello!" > hello.txt.
 Exit the container and start it again.
 Is the file still here?
-- Would you dare executing rm -rf /\* in the container.
+- Would you dare executing `rm -rf /*` in the container.
 What happens?
 Exit the container and start it again?
 What happened?